Saurav-Hadiya/Weather-App/README.md

 # This is a simple weather website that provides current weather information based on user input.
-It is built using only HTML, CSS, and JavaScript.
+It is built using HTML, CSS, and JavaScript.

 ## Features